kubaracek/pleo-test/README.md

 Keep in mind this is my first Kotlin code :))

+There's a merged pull-request with the changes I made so it should be easier to review https://github.com/kubaracek/pleo-test/pull/1

 ## Features
  - Retry logic
    - Tried to make it extendable and not as simple as 'rety in x'